andreamartz/sb-33-node_express/conceptual.md

 A:
 * An async function always returns a promise; this is not the case for regular functions, which can return anything or nothing at all.
-* The code in an async function will not run "out of order" like the code in a regular function would.
-This means that in an async function the execution is paused while asynchronous code is running.
+* The code in an async function will not run "out of order" like the code in a regular function could.
+This means that in an async function the execution is paused while asynchronous code is running, but that pause doesn't happen in regular functions.

 - What is the difference between Node.js and Express.js?